kevonc/kevoncheung.com/content/home.md

 title: Hey!
 I'm Kevon 👋
 ---

 I love to explore ideas in **online education, learning design, business, and marketing**.
-When I realized everyone has the power to share what they know, I started [Small School](https://smallschool.is).
+When I realized everyone has the power to share what they know, I started [Public Lab](https://publiclab.co).

 I now live in Hong Kong with my wife and two daughters.
 I like to run.
 I like to write.
 I like to do silly things with my family.

 Here you'll find my writing and projects.
-As the author of the [Build in Public guide](https://www.smallschool.is/build-in-public), I'm all about being open and sharing everything I'm learning.
+As the author of the [Build in Public guide](https://www.publiclab.co/build-in-public), I'm all about being open and sharing everything I'm learning.

 If you're interested in hiring me, you can [go here](/hire-me).
 Let's also connect: